-AAN's more than 2,100 members—known as Fellows—are nursing's most accomplished leaders in education management, practice and research.
+Academy's more than 2,400 members, known as Fellows, are nursing's most accomplished leaders in education management, practice and research.
 Fellows include association executives; university presidents, chancellors, and deans; state and federal political appointees; hospital chief executives and vice presidents for nursing; nurse consultants; researchers; and entrepreneurs.

 The Academy is governed by a 10-member board of directors, elected by the Fellows.
 Board members oversee the Academy's strategic planning and financial management.
 Fellows are encouraged to participate in one of the Academy's expert panels that correlate with their area of expertise.

-The Academy's annual policy conference, held each November, offers Fellows and other interested parties (attendance is not limited to Fellows) an opportunity to share ideas and help develop new strategies for nurses to drive the transformation of America's health care system.
+The Academy's annual policy conference, held each October, offers fellows and other interested parties (attendance is not limited to fellows) an opportunity to share ideas and help develop new strategies for nurses to drive the transformation of America's health system.
 Meetings during the conference also create opportunities for emerging nurse leaders to learn more about the Academy and its work, and to exchange ideas.

 History of the Academy

 The sole corporate member of the American Academy of Nursing is the American Nurses Association (ANA).
 First approved by the 1964–66 ANA House of Delegates, the American Nurses Association by-laws were amended to call for an Academy of Nursing for the advancement of knowledge, education, and nursing practice.
-On April 24, 1973, thirty-six charter Fellows held their first meeting.
-Then, Fellows were elected to the governing council, and Reheb de Tornyay was elected as the inaugural president.
+On April 24, 1973, thirty-six charter fellows held their first meeting.
+Then, fellows were elected to the governing council, and Rheba de Tornyay was elected as the inaugural president.
 Operating objectives included

 Articles of incorporation were approved by the District of Columbia in December 1999 constituting the Academy as a nonprofit corporation qualifying the Academy as a section 501(c)3 corporation.